isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-08-01-written-reply-to-pq-on-solar-panel-recycling.md

 description:
 ---

-#### Written Reply to Parliamentary Questions on Efforts and Plans to Tackle Solar Panel Waste and Solar Panel Recycling by Ms Grace Fu, Minister for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on Efforts and Plans to Tackle Solar Panel Waste and Solar Panel Recycling by Ms Grace Fu, Minister for Sustainability and the Environment

 **Question:**